leo-proger/mp3-editor/README.md

 `artist_separators.json` - Defines a list of delimiters used to separate multiple artists in filename.
 These separators (like '&', 'ft.', 'feat.') will be standardized to ", " for consistent artist representation

-`artists_exclusions.json` - Contains a list of artists that don't need to have underscores removed when added to
+`artists_exclusions.json` - Contains a list of artists that don't need to have removed underscores when add to
-metadata: filename - "Some_Artist_Name_-_Song_Title.mp3" -> metadata artist - "Some_Artist_Name" otherwise "Some Arist
+metadata: filename - "Some_Artist_Name_-_Song_Title.mp3" → in artist metadata field - "Some Arist Name"
-Name".

 `blacklist.json` - Stores patterns of common advertising or irrelevant text frequently appended to filenames.
 These snippets will be automatically removed to clean up file names